Yoga Heart Openers are the Antidote to Your Winter Blues

 If you do flow yoga, you probably do quite a lot of Upward Facing Dogs.
 Once you get the hang of the vinyasa sequence, it’s pretty common to switch on autopilot and go through it without really paying attention.
 Be vigilant!
 It’s not a race to see who can get back to Downward Facing Dog the fastest.

 A lot of people get caught up in the rolling over the toes part of the transition from Chaturanga to Upward Dog.
 It does look cool and it’s a good stretch for your feet, but it also sometimes has the effect of putting your shoulders in the wrong position for the next pose.
 In Upward Facing Dog, it’s really important that your shoulders are over your wrists, not in front of them.
 You also want to make sure that your shoulder blades are on your back so that your chest can move through your shoulders.
-And, finally, make sure that your shoulders are far away from your ears.
+And, finally, check that your shoulders are far away from your ears.
 This also makes room for the thighs to come off the floor, which may seem like a struggle otherwise.

 Liv’s Tip: If you bend your elbows, it’s easier to roll your shoulders back and down.
 If straightening your arms undoes this work, keep the elbows slightly bent throughout the pose.